How is Liver Cancer Diagnosed?

 - Ultrasound.
 Uses sound waves to produce pictures of internal body structures.

 - Blood tests.
 Measuring certain substances in the blood, such as AFP, can be used to assess liver function.

 - Multiphasic high-definition “liver protocol” CT.
 This focused scan produces high-resolution images specifically of the liver.

-- Magnetic resonance cholangiopancreatography (MRCP): An MRI scan which uses powerful magnets and radio waves to take clear pictures of the pancreas and bile ducts.
-No contrast dye is needed with MRCP.
+- Magnetic resonance imaging (MRI) and magnetic resonance cholangiopancreatography (MRCP).
+These MRI scans use powerful magnets and radio waves to take clear pictures of the liver, pancreas and bile ducts.

-- Diagnostic laparoscopy with intraoperative ultrasound: Small incisions are made in the abdomen and a laparoscope (a thin, lighted tube) and ultrasound devices is inserted to produce internal pictures.
+- Diagnostic laparoscopy with intraoperative ultrasound.
+In this procedure, small incisions are made in the abdomen, and a laparoscope (a thin, lighted tube) and ultrasound devices are inserted to produce internal pictures.

-- Bone scan: Determines whether cancer has spread to the bones.
+- Bone scan.
+This type of imaging can detect whether cancer has spread to the bones.